 Bifocal Lens and its Different Benefits

-Below are some key benefits of using a bifocal lens.
-Take a look,
+Below are some key benefits of using a bifocal lens:

 - Suitable in any frame.

-- The pens can be made of different materials like polycarbonate, plastic, and glass.
+- The lenses can be made of different materials like polycarbonate, plastic, and glass.

-- The bifocal lens comes with different forms of coatings – photochromic, hardening and anti-reflective.
+- The bifocal lenses comes with different forms of coatings – photochromic, hardening and anti-reflective.

-If one is using a bifocal lens of the disposal variety taking care of it is indeed easy.
-All one needs to do is follow the care instructions which comes with it and wear it monthly, weekly or daily.
-Eye doctors suggested earlier GP users in rinsing the lens under tap water, but this of late has been strongly discouraged because tap water contains microorganisms.
-People should thoroughly wash their hands before handling the bifocal lens to avoid scratch and damage.
-Most importantly it should be stored in a clean lens case using fresh solution.
+If one is using bifocal lenses of the disposal variety, taking care of them is indeed easy.
+All one needs to do is follow the care instructions which comes with them and wear them monthly, weekly or daily.
+Eye doctors suggested earlier GP users in rinsing the lenses under tap water, but this of late has been strongly discouraged because tap water contains microorganisms.
+People should thoroughly wash their hands before handling the bifocal lenses to avoid scratches and damage.
+Most importantly they should be stored in a clean lens case using a fresh solution.

 Most people face difficulty in reading books and newspapers due to changes in their eyes because of natural aging.
 Here special glasses made for reading are required.
 Not only this, people who have myopia need regular glasses especially for distance vision.
 It sounds like a dilemma that people need to wear reading glasses at the time of reading and while watching TV use prescription glasses.
 But not anymore.
-Thanks to the advent of bifocal lenses that has eliminated this switch.
+Thanks to the advent of bifocal lenses, this switch has been eliminated.